objcio/OptimizingCollections/README.md

 # Optimizing Swift Collections

+> :warning: **NOTE** :warning: This repository is in a prerelease state.
+> The sample code it contains is usable, but we're still working on
+> the video and the book mentioned below.
+> I will make a public announcement on Twitter when all items become available.
+> Meanwhile, let's keep this repo our little secret!

 This repository contains an overabundance of multimedia cyber-content supplementing my [dotSwift 2017][dotswift] talk about Optimizing Swift Collections.
 I describe several ways to implement the same simple ordered